Cycling Events - coming soon

-Giovanni Pinarello (called Nani by his friends) started racing bikes shortly after the Second World War, winning his first major race in Treviso, Italy ‘la Popolarissima at just the age of 20.
-It was a race that garnered attention from pro level riders, and soon he would compete on the professional circuit.
+Giovanni Pinarello (called Nani by his friends) started racing bikes in the post World War Two golden era of cycling, alongside greats of the sport such as Coppi and Bartali.
+Winning over 60 races in his career, his first major win took place in Treviso, Italy ‘la Popolarissima at the age of 20.
+It was a race that garnered attention from pro level riders and teams alike, his ticket to compete on the professional circuit.

-Perhaps the greatest advancement made by Pinarello was their development of the asymmetrical road bike frame.
-The Pinarello Dogma was the first bike to feature a frame constructed specifically to provide greater rigidity when put under the uneven pressures of pedalling.
-Engineers at Cicli Pinarello realised that pedalling action was not symmetrical, therefore the pressures a bike frame was subjected to would not be symmetrical.
-To make a frame more rigid and to improve a rider’s power output, they developed assymetrical frames to cope with those forces.
+Perhaps the greatest advancement made by Pinarello was its development of the asymmetrical road bike frame.
+The ‘Dogma’ was the first bike to feature a frame constructed specifically to provide greater rigidity when put under the uneven pressures of pedalling.
+The use of asymmetrical design is commonplace today, but it was arguably the Dogma that progressed bicycle design beyond symmetry.

 Along with providing an all-conquering range of top end road bikes, Pinarello creates a number of other bicycles that cater to a range of ride styles, whether you are hitting the trails on a mountain bike, riding to work, or racing the clock in a time trial or dominating the bike leg of your triathlon there’s sure to be a bike in the range to suit your style.